danielwohlgemuth/free-genai-bootcamp-2025/writing-practice/README.md

     - The things that Developer Q did well is generating tests, a setup script, and Docker files to go along the project.
     - I switched to Windsurf to reimplement the app.

+## Development
+See [Technical Specs](Technical-Specs.md) for detailed architecture and implementation details.

 ## Features
 - Interactive drawing canvas
 - Word group selection interface (Hiragana and Katakana)